 5) Provide just as much analysis as evidence.

-There you have five top tips to better understanding what is necessary to being successful in the study of history in senior high school studies.
+There you have five top tips to better understanding what is necessary for being successful in the study of history in senior high school studies.
 It’s in private lessons that I am keen to elaborate on these guidelines and put them into practice, to ensure students are achieving their best results possible.
 Good luck!